Condensation:

 Mould thrives in dank, damp spaces.

-Extreme condensation and high levels of damp suggests poverty and neglect.
-However, it may also come down to bad design and poor building materials.
+Extreme condensation and high levels of damp is often associated with poverty and neglect.
+But it can also be attributed to bad design and poor building materials.
+A building that was doomed to fail, that should never have been built.

 condensation droplets

-From the subsequent consultation the UK Government Guidance ” Understanding and addressing the health risks of damp and mould in the home”( 7/9/2024) recognises that certain people are more at risk.
+The subsequent consultation, UK Government Guidance ” Understanding and addressing the health risks of damp and mould in the home”( 7/9/2024) recognises that certain people are more at risk.
 That is: people with health conditions, compromised immune system, pregnant mothers, young children, people who are bed-bound/house-bound, children, older people or people with mental health problems.
 A broad cross-section of our society young and old who are made vulnerable just by being at home.

-The guidance recognises living with mould and damp is not just about the physical problems but also the mental health effect due to:
+The guidance recognises that living with mould and damp is not just about physical impact but also the mental health effect due to:

 • unpleasant living conditions